-Morning registration is between 8.45am and 9.00am.

-Afternoon registration is between 1.00pm and 1.15 pm.
+Morning registration is between 8.45am and 9.05am.
+Afternoon registration is between 1.00pm and 1.05pm.

-The school day starts at 8.45 am with breakfast bagels available.
-Pupils are expected to be on the premises by 8.45 am and that is when the registration period starts (ie when the register is taken and remains open).
+The school day starts at 8.45am.
+Pupils are expected to be on the premises at that time and that is when the registration period starts (ie when the register is taken and remains open).

-When the attendance register has been taken it remains open until 9.15 am in the morning and 1.15 pm in the afternoon.
+When the attendance register has been taken it remains open until 9.30am in the morning and 1.15pm in the afternoon.

-School finishes at 3.20 pm.
+School finishes at 3.20pm.